bgolchinfar/TDI_income_inequality/README.md

 ![Variables to be tested](/Images/diff_var.png)

 ## End Users of the Product
-* Policy makers &#8594; Local & global governing institutions
+* Policy makers &#8594; Local and global governing institutions
 * United Nations
 * World Ineuality Lab